isindir/eks-ebs-node-operator/README.md

 # Containers configuration

-To consume imposed custom resource limit `eks/attachments/EBS`, the resource request and limit must be set for each container in the cluster which attaches EBS volume as PV.
+To consume imposed custom resource limit `eksattachments`, the resource request and limit must be set for each container in the cluster which attaches EBS volume as PV.
 Same example can be used to configure `StatefulSet`, `DaemonSet`, `Deployment` or `ReplicaSet`, for example the pod which have one